oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Open Redirection {#open_redirection}

 The following attacks can occur when an AS or client has an open redirector.
 An open redirector is an endpoint that forwards a user’s browser to an arbitrary URI obtained from a query parameter.
+Such endpoints are sometimes implemented, for example, to show a message before a user is then redirected to an external website, or to redirect users back to a URL they were intending to visit before being interrupted, e.g., by a login prompt.

 ### Client as Open Redirector {#open_redirector_on_client}